 For the full list of ingredients and amounts, please go to the recipe card below.

-- Gluten free flour blend – I tested this recipe using both Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
+- Gluten free flour blend – I tested this recipe using both Bob’s Red Mill 1 to 1 Gluten-Free Flour Blend and King Arthur’s Measure for Measure Gluten-Free Blend.
 That doesn’t mean others will not work.
 I just have not tested other flours.

 - Xanthan gum – If your gluten free flour blend doesn’t contain a binder like xanthan gum or guar gum, please add 1 teaspoon.

 - Sharp cheddar cheese – If you want your crackers to be the most like Cheez It Crackers, you want to use sharp cheddar.
 You can use mild, but the flavor will not be as rich and cheesy.
-Be sure to check to see if your shredded cheese is gluten free.

 - Butter – I recommend using unsalted.
 If you use salted, you will need to reduce the amount of added salt the recipe calls for.